-Section 1: The Industrial Democracies (cont.)
-In the summer of 1963, King led more than 200,000 Americans to Washington, D.C. for a
+In the summer of 1963, King led more than 200,000 Americans to Washington, D.C. for a rally as a form of protest.

-Section 1: The Industrial Democracies (cont.)
 At the Lincoln Memorial, speaker after speaker spoke of an America that not only spoke of freedom and liberty for all but a country that followed its beliefs.
-This March on Washington awoke many Americans to the continued injustice suffered by non-whites.
+This March on Washington awoke many Americans to the continued injustice suffered by nonwhites.

-Section 1: The Industrial Democracies (cont.)
 The next year, 1964, during Freedom Summer, several groups tried to register African-Americans in the south during the summer in order to give them more say in the government and in their lives.
 Violence ensued.
 Because of President Lyndon Johnson (1963-1969), the U.S. Congress passed the Civil Rights Act of 1964 and 1965, further eliminating discrimination against African-Americans.

-Section 1: The Industrial Democracies (cont.)
 Other minority groups were inspired by King's successes.
 For example, the women's rights movement helped to end much gender-based discrimination.
 Other civil rights groups did not preach nonviolence, such as the Black Panthers, and after King's assassination in 1968, "Black Power" replaced the civil rights movement, stressing the need for African-Americans to do whatever was necessary to achieve equality.